drawwithcode/2019-group-03-1/README.md

 We tried to make the game increasingly less a lottery, and much more a meritocratic system of strategy, where everyone can try to understand when is the best time to try and swipe the sword and ensure victory.
 Hence three very important choices:
 1. Insert a precision bar within the game screen.
 This will create a threshold of difficulty, which will allow only the most precise and valiant to raise the sword.
-2. Present the number of players in the big screen.
+2. Show the number of players in the big screen.
-3. Present a timer in the mobile game screen that allows you to understand how long you have to wait to try and win the sword.
+3. Show a timer in the mobile game screen that allows the gamer to understand how long he has to wait before tapping again.

 ###### ARCADE STYLE GRAPHICS
 Everything aims to the facility of the gameplay, that has to be intuitive and really easy to follow, in order to make a lot of people play toghether without impediments.
 This includes the stylistic choice of an arcade game, very easy to follow and with graphics that allows you to play it even in a distracted way.